Tebaks/Codingame-Code4Life/README.md

 ## Attack Function
 I update my attack function.
 Now I'm looking for every sample that my enemy has and if I can block it with taking 1,2,3 molecule I take it.
-My robot became more aggresive in late game because with expertises making samples become easier so I can spend my mollecules bound (10) to block enemy samples.
+My robot became more aggresive in late game because with expertises making samples become easier so I can spend my molecules bound (10) to block enemy samples.

 ## Choosing Sample
 I update my choosing sample function.
 Now I'm giving score to every sample and I take with most score.